tanaes/snakemake_shotqual/README.md

 spreadsheet provided to IGM.

 If executed directly using `snakemake --snakefile Snakefile --configfile config.yaml`, the entire workflow will be run locally.
-Alternatively, the worklfow can be executed in a Torque cluster environment with `bash launch.sh [dir] --snakefile Snakefile --configfile config.yaml`.
+Alternatively, the workflow can be executed in a Torque cluster environment with `bash launch.sh [dir] --snakefile Snakefile --configfile config.yaml`.
 This will parse cluster.json for job submission parameters and run each rule instance as a separate cluster